 The Director of Graduate Studies in English reviews all applications and, in consultation with the English Graduate Committee, makes all admission decisions.
-Complete applications to the Master’s program are considered throughout the academic year, though applicants who wish to be considered for graduate teaching assistantships must present all credentials, including the GTA application, by January 5.
+Complete applications to the Master’s program are considered throughout the academic year, though applicants who wish to be considered for Graduate Teaching Assistantships must present all credentials, including the GTA application, by January 5.
 Applicants with a B.A. in a field other than English, or with fewer than 24 credit hours for an English major, may be eligible for admission to the M.A., but the Graduate Committee may require that such students make up deficiencies on an individual basis.

 In extraordinary circumstances, an applicant with incomplete credentials may petition the English Graduate Committee for admission in provisional status.
-Admission in non-degree status is at the discretion of the English Department Director of Graduate Studies as governed by Graduate School policies.
+Admission in non-degree status is at the discretion of the English Department Director of Graduate Studies as governed by School of Interdisciplinary and Graduate Studies policies.

 All applicants must fulfill the general requirements of the School of Interdisciplinary and Graduate Studies.
+Apply Now

-The Master of Arts in English requires 30 hours of academic work at the graduate level.
+The Master of Arts in English requires 30 credit hours of academic work at the graduate level.
 In addition to fulfilling the core requirements, students may take additional work in literary studies, creative writing, or rhetoric and composition.

-Required Courses– 15 hours:
+Required Courses 15 credit hours: